Who is the course for?

 What are the College attendance requirements?

-Attendance at College is not required as the qualification is delivered within the workplace.
-Current awarding body guidance is five hours independent study per week.
+Flexible start dates to suit as attendance at college is not required as the qualification is delivered in the workplace.
+There is an expectation of self-guided independent study with current awarding body guidance being 5 -7 hours per week.

 Are there any additional costs for the course?